Tōon, Ehime: Climate

-Tōon has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Tōon has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Tōon is 13.9 °C. The average annual rainfall is 1770 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.0 °C, and lowest in January, at around 2.8 °C.

 Demographics

-Per Japanese census data, the population of Tōon has been increasing steadily since the 1960s.
+Per Japanese census data, the population of Tōon grew slowly throughout the late 20th century and has plateaued in recent decades.

 History

 The area of Tōon was part of ancient Iyo Province.
 During the Edo Period, the area was part of the holdings of Matsuyama Domain.
-Following the Meiji restoration, the are was organized into villages within Onsen District, Ehime.
-The village of Kawauchi was created by the merger of the villages of Kawakami (川上村) and Miuchi (三内村) on April 25,1955 and raised to town status on September 1, 1956.
+Following the Meiji restoration, the area was organized into villages within Onsen District, Ehime.
+The village of Kawauchi was created by the merger of the villages of Kawakami (川上村) and Miuchi (三内村) on April 25, 1955 and raised to town status on September 1, 1956.
 The town of Shigenobu was created on September 1, 1956 by the merger of the villages of Kitayoshii (北吉井村), Minamiyoshii (南吉井村) and Haishi (拝志村).
-The city of Tōon was established on September 21, 2004, from the merger of the towns of [Kawauchi and Shigenobu.
+The city of Tōon was established on September 21, 2004, from the merger of the towns of Kawauchi and Shigenobu.